dance858/SpectralSCSExperiments/README.md

 2. **Running experiments**: Place yourself in the folder `spectral_examples` and run the script `run_script.sh`.
 3. **Plotting**: Place yourself in the folder `spectral_examples/plotting` and run the script `run_plots.sh`.

-The second step takes about XXX hours.
+The second step takes about 48 hours to run sequentially (data files containing the results can be found in the folder `spectral_examples/plotting/data`).
 After the third step, several figures will appear in the folder `spectral_examples/plotting/figures`.

 ## Citing